Sunday, June 15, 2025

 In conclusion, the study by van Megen and Anthony sheds critical light on the complexities of community-based wildlife tourism (CBWT) in South Africa, highlighting both its potential benefits and inherent challenges.
 While CBWT offers short-term economic opportunities, it also risks perpetuating historical inequalities and neocolonial dependencies if not carefully restructured.
 By integrating Indigenous knowledge, addressing land dispossession, and empowering local communities, tourism can become a vehicle for true environmental justice rather than a continuation of exclusionary conservation models.
 Moving forward, policymakers, conservationists, and stakeholders must collaborate to ensure tourism fosters sustainable, community-led economies that restore agency and create lasting change.

-AR Managing Editor (2025).
+Editor, A. M. (February 25, 2025).
 Community-Based Wildlife Tourism in South Africa: Environmental Justice, Land Dispossession, and Neocolonial Dependencies.
-Retrieved from https://www.africanresearchers.org/community-based-wildlife-tourism-in-south-africa-environmental-justice-land-dispossession-and-neocolonial-dependencies/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/community-based-wildlife-tourism-in-south-africa-environmental-justice-land-dispossession-and-neocolonial-dependencies/

 LEAVE A REPLY